Best Things to Do in Coronado: a locals guide

 Coronado Island is technically not an island but a peninsula off of downtown San Diego.
 It’s a popular San Diego travel spot and you can reach the island by driving across the Coronado bridge, driving down the Silver Strand, or a ferry.
 There are two main hubs on the island:

 Orange Avenue is the main street of Coronado.
-Orange Ave connects the two hubs of town and is lined with shops, restaurants, and even a movie theatre!
+Orange Ave connects the two hubs of town and is lined with shops, restaurants, and even a movie theater!
 You can take Orange Ave through Coronado, and it eventually turns into the Silver Strand where the views will leave you speechless (you can even see Mexico from this beach).
+Glorietta Bay Inn, a historic property near the Hotel del Coronado and Glorietta Bay Park, offers a tranquil waterfront experience while being close to the vibrant Coronado Village.

 Things to Know Before Visiting Coronado

-- The traffic can get busy during rush hour being that the navy base is located on the island.
+- The traffic can get busy during rush hour being that the navy base is located on the island and there is one main road in and out of the island.

 - Alcohol is prohibited on most beaches and the beaches have an 11 pm curfew.

-Since the early 1900’s filmmakers have been coming to Coronado to use as a backdrop for movies.
-But in 1958 the iconic Hotel Del Coronado made Hollywood history by becoming the filming location of “Some Like it Hot”.
+Since the early 1900s, filmmakers have been coming to Coronado to use as a backdrop for movies.
+But in 1958 the iconic Hotel Del made Hollywood history by becoming the filming location of “Some Like It Hot”.
 Marilyn Monroe and the entire crew stayed at “The Del” during the duration of the shooting.
 You’ll notice most of the shops in the hotel will have Marilyn Monroe souvenirs.
 Learn more about the filming of the movie.

 The Hotel Del Coronado